RunningArmy6/SecureAutoSmartLocks/README.md

 - Import Legacy Data 📦 – Drag and drop your backed-up lwc.db file into the import folder.
 - Restart & Relax 🎉 – Launch your server and let the Colossus Bridge synchronize your legacy locks seamlessly.

+>[!caution]
-⚠️ Important Notice: No system is flawless.
+>⚠️ Important Notice: No system is flawless.
 Always keep a backup of your data.
 The migration engine is brand new in v2.8.2, so precaution is essential.

 — Protocol-S Development